Startr/WEB-Sage.Education/src/posts/blog/en/2024-09-26-be-nice-to-ai-it-might-just-make-you-smarter.md

   manners with AI helps improve your real-life communication skills.
 Discover how kindness to machines can boost your learning and interactions—learn more!
 ---
-Imagine having a super-smart robot friend who learns from how you talk.
+Imagine a super-smart robot friend who learns from how you talk.
 That's what artificial intelligence (AI) chatbots are like.
 These clever computer programs, like ChatGPT and our Sage, don't have real feelings, but how you speak can change how helpful they are.

 ## Manners Matter, Even with Machines